Craig Whittaker: Parliamentary career

-Following his re-election in 2015, he was appointed as Parliamentary Private Secretary (PPS) to the Immigration Minister, James Brokenshire MP.
+In June 2015, he was appointed as Parliamentary Private Secretary (PPS) to the Immigration Minister James Brokenshire.
 He was subsequently appointed as PPS to the Secretary of State for Culture, Media and Sport, Karen Bradley.
-He was appointed as Assistant Whip in June 2017 following the General Election.

-Whittaker was one of 79 Conservative MPs who supported a 2011 rebel motion calling for a referendum on the EU.
-He also joined a 2013 rebel amendment expressing regret at not including the referendum in the government's plans.
-Whittaker subsequently backed the government's plans to hold a referendum, and supported Remain during the 2016 EU membership referendum.
+Whittaker supported Remain during the 2016 EU membership referendum.
 Following the referendum he said he supported the result and the government's position on triggering Article 50.

+At the snap 2017 general election, Whittaker was again re-elected with an increased vote share of 46.1% and a decreased majority of 609.

 In October 2019, Whittaker was among 11 West Yorkshire MPs to urge the government go ahead with the Leeds branch of the HS2 railway.

+Whittaker was again re-elected at the 2019 general election, with an increased vote share of 51.9% and an increased majority of 5,774.

 In July 2020, Whittaker said that BAME people in the United Kingdom were responsible for increases in COVID-19 cases and that they were failing to exercise precaution, stating in a radio interview with LBC that: "If you look at the areas where we've seen rises and cases, the vast majority – but not by any stretch of the imagination all areas – it is the BAME communities that are not taking this seriously enough".
 He pointed to Muslim, immigrant and Asian communities particularly in West Yorkshire.
 The Muslim Council of Britain criticised Whittaker's claims.

+In March 2022, Whittaker argued against reform of the gambling industry during a Westminster Hall debate.
+Despite this, he had accepted Euro 2020 tickets worth more than £3,000 from Entain, which owns a number of betting companies including Coral, Partypoker and Ladbrokes.

-Whittaker was appointed as deputy chief whip, serving under chief whip Wendy Morton, on 7 September 2022, after Liz Truss became Prime Minister.
+Whittaker was appointed as deputy chief whip, serving under chief whip Wendy Morton, on 7 September 2022, after Liz Truss became prime minister.
 During the October government crisis, Whittaker and Morton were thought to have resigned after a contentious vote on fracking plunged the government into further turmoil.
 Morton and Whittaker, in the event, were not replaced by Truss and stayed in their posts until after Truss's own resignation less than 48 hours later.
 After Rishi Sunak became prime minister, Whittaker was replaced as deputy chief whip on 27 October 2022 by Marcus Jones.

-On 22 February 2023, he was appointed as a member of the Privy Council.
+In March 2023, he announced that he would stand down at the 2024 general election.

+In November 2023, Whittaker criticized the Gambling Commission in an article published by ConservativeHome, arguing that "all too often [the Commission] takes a heavy-handed approach to their work".
+Over the course of 2023 Whittaker received more than £8,000 in hospitality and payments from the betting industry.